youzan/vant/src/icon/README.md

 ### Intro

-The font-based icon set can be used through the Icon component or referenced in other components through the `icon` property.
+The font-based icon set that can be used via the Icon component or referenced in other components via the `icon` attribute.

 ### Install